All about tenancy bonds

 A bond is money that a landlord can ask tenants to pay when they move into a property.
 A bond can be any amount up to a maximum value of four weeks’ rent.
 Some landlords may ask for less.

-The landlord sends the bond to the Department of Building and Housing where it is held to cover any unpaid rent, damage to the property (if that damage can be shown to be the tenant’s fault) or any other claim.
+The landlord sends the bond to the Ministry of Business, Innovation and Employment (MBIE) where it is held to cover any unpaid rent, damage to the property (if that damage can be shown to be the tenant’s fault) or any other claim.
 If the property has been properly looked after and the rent is paid in full, the tenants should get their bond money refunded after they move out.

 Lodging the bond

-Landlords who take a bond must lodge it with the Department of Building and Housing within 23 working days (unless it relates to a boarding house tenancy and the bond is not more than the equivalent of one week’s rent).
+Landlords who take a bond must lodge it with MBIE within 23 working days (unless it relates to a boarding house tenancy and the bond is not more than the equivalent of one week’s rent).
 When sending bond money to us, please ensure you:

-- Make the cheque payable to the Department of Building and Housing
+- Make the cheque payable to the Ministry of Business, Innovation and Employment.

 Please complete every section of the form clearly to prevent delays when you apply for a refund.